ChristofSeiler/braincog/README.md

 ## Installation on Other Systems

 This can take a few minutes because we need to compile it from scratch.
-Here a step-by-step guide for Mac:
+Here is a step-by-step guide for macOS:

 1. Install command line developer tools: